mauricerenck/komments/README.md

 ## WATCH OUT!

-This is an unstable development branch.
-DO NOT use it anywhere near production!
+This is an unstable development branch for Kirby 3.6. **DO NOT** use it anywhere near production!

+- [x] New Panel View for moderation
+  - [x] Mark comment as spam
+  - [x] Mark comment as verified
+  - [x] Delete comment
+- [ ] Reply from within panel
+- [x] Pending comments field
+- [ ] Comments list on page level
+- [ ] Switch to KirbyUp
+- [ ] Move "send to mastodon" to IndieConnector
+- [ ] Move "ping archive.org" to IndieConnector
+- [ ] Move "send webmentions" to IndieConnector

 ---